Skip to main content

 Snapshot with missing logs

-If the snapshot can be repaired by fetching the logs from the source database, then you can use the GUI snapshot repair tool to fetch the logs.
-Hovering over the snapshot exposes more options ("...") which can then be clicked to show the Repair Missing Archive Logs option.
-Clicking on the option starts the repair tool.
+If the snapshot can be repaired by fetching the logs from the source database, open the GUI snapshot repair tool to fetch the logs by hovering over the snapshot, which exposes more options ("...") and click on the Repair Missing Archive Logs option.
+Clicking on the option starts the snapshot repair tool.

 Selecting the repair tool